Textualize/textual/docs/widgets/data_table.md

 ### Sorting

 The `DataTable` can be sorted using the [sort][textual.widgets.DataTable.sort] method.
 In order to sort your data by a column, you can provide the `key` you supplied to the `add_column` method or a `ColumnKey`.
-You can then pass this key to the `sort` method inside of an iterable.
-To sort by multiple columns, pass an iterable with multiple keys to `sort`.
+You can then pass one more column keys to the `sort` method to sort by one or more columns.

-Additionally, you can sort your `DataTable` with a custom function (or other callable).
-Similar to the `key` parameter of the built-in [sorted()](https://docs.python.org/3/library/functions.html#sorted) function, your function (or other callable) should take a single argument (row) and returns a key to use for sorting purposes.
+Additionally, you can sort your `DataTable` with a custom function (or other callable) via the `key` argument.
+Similar to the `key` parameter of the built-in [sorted()](https://docs.python.org/3/library/functions.html#sorted) function, your function (or other callable) should take a single argument (row) and return a key to use for sorting purposes.

+Providing both `columns` and `key` will limit the row information sent to your `key` function (or other callable) to only the columns specified.

 === "Output"